Independence, flexibility, and unlimited financial potential — these are all inviting parts of a freelancing lifestyle.

-Freelancing is a lonely career choice.
-In fact, when I talked in-depth with over 20 freelancers, most of them said the most difficult part of being a freelancer is how lonely and isolating it can be.
+Freelancing can be a lonely career choice.
+In fact, when talking in-depth with over 20 freelancers, most said the most difficult part of being a freelancer is how lonely and isolating it can be.

-As a freelancer, since you’re not going into an office anymore, you’ll likely find yourself spending more and more time alone.
-You might also find that you talk to yourself more often … or that may just be me.
+If you’re not going into an office anymore, you may find yourself spending more time alone or that you talk to yourself more often — or that may just be me.

 Take an Online Course

-Some courses are free, and some allow you to become certified so you can increase your credibility.
+Some courses are free, and others offer certifications to increase your credibility.
 Online courses are a great asset to a budding freelance business and are much, much more manageable than going back to college.

-- On marketing … HubSpot’s Inbound Certification
+- HubSpot’s Content Marketing Certification

-Hire a Mentor
+Find a Mentor

 My mentor showed me exactly how to be a freelancer, including how to find business, pitch myself, set my rates, and more.
 Without her, I wouldn’t have started out so strongly with my freelance business.